School of Humanities and Sciences

 - Biology (including Hopkins Marine Station)

-In addition, the school has diverse programs and research centers that do not currently grant degrees such as the Bill Lane Center for the American West; the Center for Computer Research in Music and Acoustics; the Center for Molecular Analysis; the Confucius Institute; the Center for Medieval and Early Modern Studies; International, Comparative and Area Studies; the Michelle R. Clayman Center for Gender Research; the Jasper Ridge Biological Preserve; and the Institute for Research in the Social Sciences.
+In addition, the school has diverse programs and research centers that do not currently grant degrees such as the Bill Lane Center for the American West; the Center for Computer Research in Music and Acoustics; the Center for Molecular Analysis; the Confucius Institute; the Center for Medieval and Early Modern Studies; the Michelle R. Clayman Center for Gender Research; the Jasper Ridge Biological Preserve; the Institute for Research in the Social Sciences; and Stanford Global Studies.
 For more information about the School of Humanities and Sciences and a complete listing of research centers and programs, see the School's web site.

 Prospective applicants and candidates for the degree of Bachelor of Arts, Bachelor of Science, Bachelor of Arts and Sciences, Master of Arts, Master of Fine Arts, Master of Public Policy, Master of Science, Doctor of Musical Arts, or Doctor of Philosophy should consult the relevant department or program for detailed information about application procedures and degree requirements.

 Senior Associate Deans: Ralph L. Cohen, Ellen M. Markman, Debra M. Satz

 Senior Associate Dean for Finance and Administration: Adam R. Daniel

 Associate Dean for Graduate and Undergraduate Studies: Susan J. Weersing